Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: Concluding remarks

 \section{Concluding remarks}

 The Harris and Wilson model is a parsimonious framework for the formation of urban spatial structures.
-This study introduces a new approach for equilibrium selection in the model based on the theory of stochastic evolutionary dynamics in potential games.
-We first observe that the model is an instance of large-population potential games and use a refinement of equilibrium by stochastic stability.
-Stochastic stability, or global maximization of a potential function, allows unambiguous prediction of the equilibrium spatial structure, unlike local stability.
-Our results provide a refined justification for previous numerical observations, which point out that lowering transport costs promotes concentration.
+This study introduces a new approach for equilibrium refinement based on potential game theory.
+We first observed that the model is a large-population potential game and use (global) potential maximization as a refinement of equilibrium.
+For the asymmetric two-zone setting, the global maximization of a potential function allows unambiguous prediction of the equilibrium spatial structure unlike the local stability approach.
+Our results corroborates with other previous numerical observations in the literature that lowering transport costs promotes concentration of retailers toward smaller number of locations.

-To enumerate all the important spatial configurations in two-dimensional settings, we used a group-theoretic approach developed by \cite{Ikeda-etal-JEDC2018,Ikeda-etal-IJBC2019} to consider the set of invariant equilibria.
+To enumerate candidate spatial configurations in two-dimensional settings, we employed a systematic approach developed by \cite{Ikeda-etal-JEDC2018,Ikeda-etal-IJBC2019} to consider invariant equilibria, the set of equilibria that features geographical symmetry.
 A similar approach to focus on symmetric patterns was adopted by \cite{Osawa-Akamatsu-2020} in the context of an urban economics model.
-One technical limitation of this approach is that, by construction, we ignore asymmetric spatial configurations.
-However, we expect that the set of invariant equilibria has sufficient representativeness to capture the comparative statics of stochastically stable equilibrium configurations for our symmetric setup.
+The limitation of this approach is that, by construction, asymmetric spatial configurations are abstracted away.
+Further research is needed on this respect.